 - 1/4 teaspoon vanilla bean powder or sub with 1/2 teaspoon vanilla extract; or add both

-- Blend the cashews, coconut milk, coconut oil, maple syrup, and vanilla powder in a high speed blender until the mixture is creamy and smooth.
+- Blend the cashews, coconut milk, maple syrup, coconut oil (melted), and vanilla powder in a high speed blender until the mixture is creamy and smooth.

 - Add the mixture to your ice cream maker and process into ice cream.
 If you don't have an ice cream maker, see my recipe notes.